College of Medicine MD Curriculum

 Course Number: ERMD 726

-Number of Students/ Block: As requested based on availability
+Number of Students/ Block: based on availability

 Elective Description/ Requirements:

 The student will become a part of the emergency team whose members handle all phases of emergency patient management ranging from triage to final disposition.
 Students will evaluate and manage Emergency Department patients under the direct supervision of the EM faculty.
-Students will perform histories and physical examination, document findings in the medical record, order appropriate diagnostic and therapeutic interventions, assess response to therapy and determine appropriate patient dispositions.
+Students will perform history and physical examinations, document findings in the medical record, order appropriate diagnostic and therapeutic interventions, assess response to therapy and determine appropriate patient dispositions.
 Students will conduct follow-up communications with select patients to assess short- term response to therapy and to ensure follow-up instructions are being followed and assist with any problems under guidance of ED faculty and staff.
 Acting Internship students will be required to adhere to and be able to show competency in the Emergency Medicine Student Milestones which will prepare students interested in EM as a specialty to the Milestones used by ER residency.
-Students will be responsible for presenting topic of choice during 1 EM lecture session.
+Students will be responsible for presenting a topic of choice during 1 EM lecture session.
 Students will complete 120 clinical hours in the ED.

 Length of Clerkship: 4 weeks